In this post, we will look at the options parents have for educating their children when overseas. We will cover:

 The cost of international schooling

 Educating your children at an international schools comes at a price.
-The cost of international schooling overseas has seen a 1.9% increase in the last year meaning that the average cost of international schooling is around £11,900 per year with some international schools demanding as much as £27,500 for a years education under British or internationally recognized curriculums.
+The average cost of international schooling is around £11,900 per year with some international schools demanding as much as £27,500 for a years education under British or internationally recognised curriculums.

 International schooling in the Middle East and Asia is on the increase.
 It now costs around £10,900 per annum for an international school education in this region.
 Asia has also recorded the biggest increase in fees compared to other continents.